cran-task-views/Spatial/Spatial.md

     package provided for the estimation of the parameters of a spatio-temporal model using the EM algorithm, and the estimation of the parameter standard errors using a spatio-temporal parametric bootstrap.
--   The `r pkg("SSN")` is for geostatistical modeling for data on stream networks, including models based on in-stream distance.
+-   The `r github("jayverhoef/SSN")` is for geostatistical modeling for data on stream networks, including models based on in-stream distance.
 Models are created using moving average constructions.
 Spatial linear models, including covariates, can be fit with ML or REML.
 Mapping and other graphical functions are included.
+It is due to be replaced by a new version shortly.
 -   The `r pkg("ipdw")` provides functions to interpolate georeferenced point data via Inverse Path Distance Weighting.
 Useful for coastal marine applications where barriers in the landscape